sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_bootlint.rst

 Then open your browser debugger to look after some Bootlint warnings on console.

 No warning?
 Congrats!
-You page is fully Bootstrap compliant! ;)
+Your page is fully Bootstrap compliant! ;)